Mental health of Latin-American refugees in the United States

-Hispanic immigrants living in the United States are found to have high levels of mental illness, high levels of exposure to trauma, and low mental health service utilization.
-Those who met the criteria for asylum, and experience trauma before migrating, are vulnerable to post-traumatic stress disorder (PTSD) symptoms.
+Hispanic immigrants living in the United States have been found to have higher levels of exposure to trauma and lower mental health service utilization than the general population.
+Those who met the criteria for asylum and experience trauma before migrating are vulnerable to post-traumatic stress disorder (PTSD) symptoms.
 Higher levels of trauma-related symptoms are associated with increased post-migration living difficulties.
 Despite the need for mental health services for Hispanic immigrants living in the United States, cultural and structural barriers make accessing treatment challenging.

 Trauma exposure among immigrants

 Immigrants fleeing violence, undocumented immigrants, and immigrants seeking asylum report elevated levels of psychological distress and exposure to trauma.
 The stressful events that contribute to these poor mental health outcomes can occur before, during, and after migration.
 This, in combination with access to care, resettlement experience, type of trauma, and demographic factors all interact to determine the severity of symptoms.
 PTSD is less common among immigrants who have not experienced political violence.
 A review of studies on international immigrants also did not identify an increased risk of depression within the average immigrant population.
 Trauma among immigrant populations depends on the context and culture of each group.
 The research cannot be generalized to apply to all immigrant populations.